WIsfahani/CV/README.md

 #### Field Research and Training

 2017-2018	New Jersey, USA (5months)
-Organized and catalogued body of work for a specified research project for Professor Muhammad Qasim Zaman 2016	Karachi, Pakistan (4 months)
+Organized and catalogued body of work for a research project with Professor Muhammad Qasim Zaman

+2016	Karachi, Pakistan (4 months)
 Conducted archival research on the history of land ownership and transfer of power in Punjab for Dr. Newal Osman